klojang4j/klojang-check-benchmarks/README.md

 if(obj instanceof Something)
 ```

-So wat about the check corresponding to the first pattern?
+So, what about the check corresponding to the reference comparison?

 ```java
 // The hand-coded check: